suguhanotare/Terraform-Learning/docs/terraform-commands.md

 - []()

 #### Terraform FMT 🛠️
-The `terraform fmt` command formats Terraform configuration file contents so that it matches the canonical format and style.
+Teh `terraform fmt` command formats Terraform configuration file contents so that it matches the canonical format and style.

 ```Bash
 terraform fmt